weavejester/cljfmt/docs/INDENTS.md

 {:extra-indents {when [[:block 1]]}}
 ```

-The key can be either a symbol or a regular expression.
+The key can be a symbol or a regular expression.
 For example:

 ```clojure
 {:extra-indents {#"^with-" [[:inner 0]]}}